hellpig/collatz/README.md

 ## Things that may or may not be minor improvements to my codes

 If you enjoy the details of coding, please improve my code!
-1. If you want to speed things up a bit more, my CPU-only sieveless codes don't yet use "n++ n--" when generating the sieve.
-In my GPU code that uses hold[] and holdC[] (any code before "partially sieveless"), the initial calculation of these by the CPU could also be converted to the "n++ n--" algorithm.
 1. I am still somewhat confused about how caching on GPUs works with OpenCL.
 For my "repeated k steps" code, there may be a better way to get the lookup table (arrayLarge2[] in kernel2) into a faster cache.
 1. In kernel2_npp.cl, I have some code commented out that pre-calculates a variable, threeToSalpha, because using threeToSalpha slows down the code for some reason.
 Why?
 Would threeToSalpha slow down CUDA code also?
 1. On a GPU, why does a 3^2 sieve run slower than a 3^1 sieve?
 On a CPU, the 3^2 sieve is faster than a 3^1 sieve.
 I never compared speeds of 3^1 vs 3^2 for any "repeated k steps" code or any CUDA code.